-- 1.9.15 If there are no other Persons with an eligible licence of the same domain name with Priority Status (Category 2) then: - (1) that Person may apply to register the exact .au match of that domain name; and - (2) must do so no later than TBA. - 1.9.16 If the Person has not registered the domain name in accordance with paragraph 1.9.15, then the name will be available for registration on a first come, first served basis
+- 1.9.15 If there are no other Persons with an Eligible licence of the same domain name with Priority Status (Category 2) then: - (1) that Person may apply to register the exact .au match of that domain name; and - (2) must do so no later than the Priority Closing Date.

+1.9.16 If the Person has not registered the domain name in accordance with paragraph 1.9.15, then the name will be available for registration under the Licensing Rules..